jhofseth/QED-Vacuum-Thrust-Control/README.md

 ![Alt text](assets/IMG_0220.jpeg)
 ![Alt text](assets/IMG_2317.jpeg)
+> **Note on Amplification Factor (k) and B_opposing Adjustments**
+>
+> Research suggests that magnetic amplification in configurations like those in the Bushman patent (U.S. Patent 5,929,732) may achieve field enhancement factors up to 216× at extended distances.
+However, setting `k=1` provides a conservative baseline, avoiding assumptions of unverified enhancements.
+This is particularly useful for distance-focused simulations where standard dipole field decay (∼1/r³) dominates.
+>
+> This adjustment implies that while amplification may influence B_opposing in absolute terms, it is prudent to assume:
+> - For single magnets per position: B_opposing = 5 × individual magnet value (assuming 5 positions per MADA).
+> - For multiple magnets per position (e.g., m magnets per stack): B_opposing = 0.9 × 5 × m × individual magnet value (90% efficiency to account for potential interference).
+>
+> Previously, `k` defaulted to 200.0, resulting in thrust calculations that appeared excessive.

-Good news: Lockheed Martin's patented MADA makes EMF propulsion **~200-500x easier!**
+Good news: Lockheed Martin's patented MADA makes EMF propulsion *possibly* **~200-500x easier!**

 Based on the physical laws governing magnetic fields and the specific text from Lockheed Martin Corporation's [U.S. Patent 5,929,732](https://patents.google.com/patent/US5929732A/en) regarding an "Apparatus and Method for Amplifying a Magnetic Beam", here is the breakdown of the amplification implied.

-To achieve the effect described—lifting an object at 6 inches that a standard magnet can only lift at 1 inch—the magnetic assembly would effectively require an amplification of the source **B value** (magnetic field strength) of approximately **216 to 529 times**, depending on the magnetic saturation of the object.
+To achieve the effect described—lifting an object at 6 inches that a standard magnet can only lift at 1 inch—the magnetic assembly would *effectively* (i.e., not *absolutely*) require an amplification of the source **B value** (magnetic field strength) of approximately **216 to 529 times**, depending on the magnetic saturation of the object.

 ### Why the Amplification is So High